Talkspace Inc. (TALK) Shares Soar Above 1-Year High - News Heater

-Talkspace Inc. (NASDAQ: TALK)’s stock price has gone rise by 7.50 in comparison to its previous close of 1.60, however, the company has experienced a 6.17% increase in its stock price over the last five trading days.
+The stock of Talkspace Inc. (NASDAQ: TALK) has increased by 13.64 when compared to last closing price of 1.76.
+Despite this, the company has experienced a 16.28% gain in its stock price over the last five trading sessions.
 Zacks Investment Research reported 2023-07-27 that Talkspace, Inc. (TALK) came out with a quarterly loss of $0.03 per share versus the Zacks Consensus Estimate of a loss of $0.06.
 This compares to loss of $0.15 per share a year ago.

 Is It Worth Investing in Talkspace Inc. (NASDAQ: TALK) Right Now?